AirGrid/docs/docs/publishers/README.md

 ### Overview

-AirGrid integrates with the AppNexus SSP via [PreBid](http://prebid.org/) header bidding, allowing AirGrid audiences to be automatically created in AppNexus, and passed to the SSP in real time.
+AirGrid integrates with the AppNexus SSP via [PreBid](http://prebid.org/) or [Index Wrapper](https://kb.indexexchange.com/ix_library_partners_home.htm) header bidding, allowing AirGrid audiences to be passed to the SSP in real time.
 This integration does not rely on cookies or 3P cookie matching, meaning 100% of audiences will available to activate via AppNexus.

 ### Data Flow